ahaffg/awdioaber/README.md

 ![Terms](static/testing/userstories/terms.png)

+-Update-

+The fixed button that links to the top of the page has also been added to ease scrolling.

 #### Privacy Policy

 As with the Terms and conditions page the Privacy Policy page gives users information about any terms, with buttons at the bottom to give users the options to either get in touch or continue shopping.

 ![Privacy](static/testing/userstories/policy.png)

+-Update-

+The fixed button that links to the top of the page has also been added to ease scrolling.

 #### 404 & 500